jgillies/liftmaster_myq/README.md

-# LiftmasterMyq
+# RubyMyq

-Ruby gem to control a Chaimberlain Liftmaster MyQ system.
+Ruby gem to control a Chamberlain MyQ system.

-Partial documentation of the API is available at http://docs.unofficialliftmastermyq.apiary.io/
+This is a forked version of https://github.com/pfeffed/liftmaster_myq, with updates for API changes.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'liftmaster_myq'
+    gem 'ruby_myq'

 And then execute: